-11:45am- End of the school day for our morning nursery children.

-12.30pm - Nursery doors open for afternoon nursery children.

-12.30pm - Afternoon registers for Key Stage 1 are taken.

-1.30pm - Afternoon registers for Key Stage 2 are taken.

-3.15pm - End of school day Key Stage 1.
-Children should be collected from their classroom exit doors.
+- 11:45am- End of the school day for our morning Nursery children. - 12.30pm Nursery doors open for afternoon Nursery children. - 12.30pm Afternoon registers for Key Stage 1 and Year 3 are taken. - 1.30pm Afternoon registers for Key Stage 2 (Year 4 Year 6) are taken. - 3.20pm End of school day Key Stage 1.
+Children should be collected from their assigned exit doors.

-3.25pm - End of school day Key Stage 2.
-Children should be collected from their classroom exit doors.

-3.30pm - End of school day for afternoon nursery children.
-Children should be collected from their classroom exit doors.
+- 3.25pm End of school day Key Stage 2.
+Children should be collected from their assigned exit doors. - 3.30pm End of school day for afternoon Nursery children.
+Children should be collected from their assigned exit doors.